 We’ve all experienced a deadline that’s crept up on us – whether for work, university or something more personal.
 It’s not ideal, but it happens!
 In these scenarios, it’s easy to think: “I don’t have time to proofread – I’ll just print/send it as it is.”

-However, there are some quick ways you can improve the accuracy and consistency of a document.
+However, there are some quick ways you can improve the accuracy and consistency of a document, from using specialist third-party software such as draftable or by just employing some time-saving shortcuts within Word itself.
 This article provides four top tips to help you with this in Microsoft Word.

 #1 Change the Proofing settings

 It may surprise you to know that Word’s inbuilt Spelling & Grammar checker (shortcut F7) can be customised to check for particular grammatical and stylistic aspects.
 In many versions of Word, you will find this under File > Options > Proofing > Settings (next to Writing Style).